2025 NIB/NAEPB

 Advocates for Leadership and Employment

-NIB welcomed 14 new Advocates for Leadership and Employment last year.
+In 2025, NIB welcomed 11 new Advocates for Leadership and Employment.

 All fees must be paid in full at the time of registration, either online or in person at the conference registration desk.
 Full refunds are available only if requested before April 30, 2025, via email to conference@nib.org.
 Refund requests received after April 30 will not be honored for any reason including non-attendance at the event.
 Cancellation requests received, and registrations made, after the April deadline will not be eligible for refunds.